draperlaboratory/hope-tools/documentation/user/GettingStarted.md

 $ sudo yum install -y isp-sdk-X.X.X-0.x86_64.rpm
 ```

-Where `X.X.X` is the version of the ISP SDK you are installing.
+where `X.X.X` is the version of the ISP SDK you are installing.

 The ISP SDK is also delivered as a various Docker images which can be used to
 build projects.
 There is one docker image for each distribution supported by